raventools/raventools-api-php/README.md

 ## Using the Library

-Full class documentation is available in the `/docs` folder of the repository, which can be viewed in any web browser by opening the `index.html` page.
+Full class documentation is available in the `/docs` folder of the repository after running `phpdoc` (requires separate installation), which can be viewed in any web browser by opening the `index.html` page.
 In its most basic example:

     // Create an object from the class using your API key require 'path/to/raventools-api-php/src/class.raven-api-php.php';